 Bob With A Fuller Bang

 If you desire a sleek and smooth look, let me help you!
 Get a new look in less than thirty minutes.
 First, flat iron your hair at about 350 degrees.
-I suggest no more than two passes through your hair because we don’t want any heat damage.
-Make sure your clip-ins are the same length of your hair or close to it in length.
+I suggest no more than two passes through your hair because we don't want any heat damage.
+Make sure your clip-ins are the same length as your hair or close to it in length.